billbuchanan/csn09112/week09_test/README.md

 # Test 1
 You will answer the questions with either fixed answers, short explainations or with multiple choice.
 The test is a closed book test.
 Note there will be no lectures in Week 9.

-Time for test: Thursday, 4 November 2021.
-Time: 65 mins.

-Time slots: 29 July 2022 (Time to be arranged).
+Time for test: Friday, 29 July 2022

 Requirements: